tainstr/misura.doc/live.rst

 Initializing the Measurement App
 ---------------------------------

 After a successful connection you will be shown a list with available :ref:`measurement_apps`, a button for each instrument.
 Click the corresponding button to select your desired instrument.

 Once the instrument is selected, the machine will start its setup, also called *measurement morphing*.
 A "Pending Tasks" dialog will appear in the left panel, showing some details about what is happening.
+The internal positions of measuring components will change in order to reach the configuration required to perform the requested instrument, as displayed in `this video`_.

 This operation can take up to a couple of minutes, depending on the instrument.
 Any interaction with the application is discouraged until when the dialog disappears.